 If it glitters, it’s Montréal’s Golden Square Mile

 Explore the shining beacon of central Montréal: the Golden Square Mile, home to glitz and glamour since the 19th century.
-This storied Montréal neighbourhood delineated by Pine Street, at the foot of Mount Royal, Guy Street, Sainte-Catherine Street and University Street remains a downtown destination.
+This storied Montréal neighbourhood – delineated by Des Pins Street (at the foot of Mount Royal), Guy Street, Sainte-Catherine Street and University Street – remains a downtown destination.
 First established during the late 18th century as a peaceful homestead within reach of the Old Port, then considered “downtown”, the area owes its iconic Victorian mansions and commercial edifices to the 1850s, when it became the seat of Montréal’s impressive wealth.
 Some say 80% of Canada’s wealth was concentrated in the Golden Square Mile at the turn of the 20th century!
-The area’s inhabitants were Montréal’s most famous families – captains of industry of mostly of Scottish descent – including the McGills (or McGill University), the Stephens (see the Mount Stephens hotel project), the Allans (of the Allan Memorial Institute) and the Baggs (of Bagg Mansion).
+The area’s inhabitants were Montréal’s most famous families – captains of industry mostly of Scottish descent – including the McGills (of McGill University), the Stephens (see Le Mount Stephen Hotel), the Allans (of the Allan Memorial Institute) and the Baggs.

 Architecture to write home about

 Victorian Montréal lives in the Golden Square Mile, home to mountainside mansions and glittering public buildings.
 The area was mostly developed between the 1850s and the 1930s, in the Victorian age’s eclectic mix of revival styles, including Neo-Classical, Neo-Gothic, Romanesque and a touch of Art Nouveau.
 To spot some of the remaining gems, walk the side streets up the hill towards the mountain from Sherbrooke Street West, or simply head to the McGill University campus.
 Thomson House and the J.H.
 Birks House are prime examples.